Doreen Kartinyeri

-Early life
+Early life and education

 Kartinyeri was born on 3 February 1935, in the Aboriginal reserve at Point MacLeay (now Raukkan) in South Australia, to parents Thelma Kartinyeri and Oswald (Oscar) Kartinyeri.
 She had two sisters, Doris and Nancy, and one brother, Ron.
 However, Doris was the only sibling with whom Kartinyeri maintained contact, as Ron was in prison and Nancy died on the operating table when having a tonsillectomy.

 Kartinyeri struggled with authority for most of her life, beginning when she was a child, after her mother died.
 Kartinyeri and her newborn sister, Doris, were placed in different childcare institutions.
 In an interview on ABC radio in 2007, Kartinyeri discussed this experience, saying: “I said I want to know where Doris is, what did you do with her, she's not in the home, someone took her.
 I didn't really know where she was, we didn't, I was only 13, just turned 13”.
 As the interview continued, Kartinyeri continued to reveal her passionate, stubborn and argumentative nature, describing herself as “a fiery girl who talked too much”.
 She mentioned a particular time when she was trying to see her sister, Doris.
 “All right,” Kartinyeri said, “so I just kicked my shoes off, climbed the top of the wall, and said, ‘if you don't tell me I'm going to jump,’ so she told me where Doris was".

-Education

-Kartinyeri’s education began in her hometown, at the Raukkan Mission School.
-Kartinyeri said that she did not like her teacher at this school because he was “too strict”.
+Kartinyeri's education began in her hometown, at the Raukkan Mission School.
+Kartinyeri said that she did not like her teacher at this school because he was "too strict".
 After the death of her mother, Kartinyeri was, unwillingly, moved to the Salvation Army Home in Fullarton, on the condition that she would stay with her sister, Doris.
 Coincidentally, this was a lie - Doris did not go with Kartinyeri to Fullarton, but was instead sent to the Colebrook Home at Eden Hills.
-Kartinyeri said that the conditions of this institution were “military style”, claiming that she was beaten on her first night for swearing.
+Kartinyeri said that the conditions of this institution were "military style”, claiming that she was beaten on her first night for swearing.
 Kartinyeri did not do well in school - she was rebellious, was punished often, performed poorly, often did not do work, and when she did, teachers accused her of cheating.
 During her time at school, Kartinyeri found enjoyment in going to the pool and seeing boys.
 Often Kartinyeri would get into mischief with the other nunga (Aboriginal) girls, and Kartinyeri claimed that they were often the scapegoats for the white girls (herself especially).
 Later on, Kartinyeri was expelled for getting into a fight with girls who were bullying a disabled girl.
 From there, she never continued her formal education but she did go on to win many honorary academic awards and has since received much praise for her academic work.